Daniel-A-Gutierrez/Templates/deno-api/README.md

 deno install vs deno add is confusing, add is typical "put this in node modules" behavior, install is for globally executable scripts
 JK it has various behaviors.
-Also the docs arent out of date, theyre different for 2.0 .
+Also the docs arent out of date, my Deno is.

 OK deno apparently isnt a package manager and has a stupid philosophy so deno install -A --unstable --import-map=https://deno.land/x/trex/import_map.json -n trex --no-check https://deno.land/x/trex/cli.ts